|

 bathrooms and shower facilities as well as 3 large outdoor solar

 lighting fixtures to make the area safer at night.
-In 2006 we sent a good quality
+We sent a good quality

-We have been especially honored to have helped Mr. Tenpa TK, who worked so
+We were especially honored to have helped Mr. Tenpa TK, who worked so

 hard improving many hospitals, including the DTR at Mundgod, Tso-Jhe